irisnet/irisnet/WHITEPAPER.md

 The expected IRIS project is set out below.
 We reiterate that the roadmap is indicative only, and subject to change.

-* **PANGU** (January 2018 \~ March 2019) The first stage of the IRIS project will focus on having the IRIS Hub up and running.
-We also intend to release an initial version of the mobile client for the IRIS network.
-In this stage we also  focus on building the fundamental IRIS Service Layer.
-This will involve enabling service definition, binding, invocation and query.
-We plan to collabrate with 1-2 ecosystem parteners to release i-Services to IRIShub.
+* **PANGU** (January 2018 \~ March 2019) The first stage of the IRIS project focused on having the IRIS Hub up and running.
+Initial version of the mobile client for the IRIS network was released.
+In this stage we also focused on building the fundamental IRIS Service Layer which was released to IRIS Hub.
+The fundamental IRIS Service layer enables service definition, binding, invocation and query.

-* **NUWA** (April 2019 \~ September 2019) In this stage we are aiming to have a beta version of the IRIS SDK ready for developers.
-We plan to upgrade IRISnet mobile client to support i-Services.
-We plan to establish collabrations with application specific blockchains and enable them as zones connecting to IRIShub.
-We also plan to accomplish the connection with Cosmos Hub at this stage.
+* **NUWA** (April 2019 \~ October 2019) In this stage we are adding more fundational modules to support application development especially DeFi applications.
+The new modules planned to release in this stage including multi-asset management, uni-swap, multi-sig account etc. We plan to collabrate with 1-2 ecosystem parteners to develop applications using those modules.
+We also plan to accomplish the test connection with Cosmos Hub through IBC at this stage.

-* **KUAFU** (Oct 2019 \~ Dec 2019) The third stage will focus on incremental upgrades to the IRIS network in order to support our planned advanced IRIS Service governance features.
+* **KUAFU** (Nov 2019 \~ March 2019) In this stage we are aiming to accomplish the connection of IRIS Hub with applications blockchains through IBC.
+We plan to upgrade IRISnet mobile client to support those applications.
+The third stage will also focus on incremental upgrades to the IRIS network in order to support our planned advanced IRIS Service features.

-* **HOUYI** (Beyond January 2020)
+* **HOUYI** (Beyond April 2020)
-The fourth stage will focus on further technology innovations to the IRIS network, IRIS SDK and mobile client, as well as developer engagement.
+The fourth stage will focus on further technology innovations to the IRIS network, SDK and mobile client, as well as developer engagement.

 <div STYLE="page-break-after: always;"></div>